kaceycleveland/tw-ai-design/prompts/prompt-1.md

-Background colors are limited to the following format bg-{colorCode}. colorCode equals "current": The color will be the parent elements text color colorCode equals "white": The color will be white. colorCode equals "gray-800": The color will be a darker gray. colorCode equals "lime-500": The color will be a lighter primary color.
+Background colors are limited to the following format bg-{colorCode}. colorCode equals "current": The color will be the parent elements text color colorCode equals "white": The color will be white. colorCode equals "black": The color will be black. colorCode equals "gray-800": The color will be a darker gray. colorCode equals "lime-500": The color will be a lighter primary color.

+Light colored text should only be placed on dark background colors.
+Dark colored text should only be placed on light background colors.

 Paddings is limited to the following format: p-{spacing}, px-{spacing}, and py-{spacing}